justb4/docker-jmeter/README.md

    cd docker-jmeter
    ```

-1. Run the Build script, which downloads the Docker image from [https://hub.docker.com/r/justb4/jmeter](https://hub.docker.com/r/justb4/jmeter).
+1. Run the Build script to download dependencies, including the docker CLI:

    ```
    ./build.sh
    ```

+   If you view this file, the <strong>docker build</strong> command within the script is for a specific version of JMeter and implements the <strong>Dockerfile</strong> in the same folder.

-   The Dockerfile pulls in the Alpine operating system, which is very small (less of an attack surface).
+   If you view the Dockerfile, notice the JMETER_VERSION specified is the same as the one in the build.sh script.
+The FROM keyword specifies the Alpine operating system, which is very small (less of an attack surface).
+Also, no JMeter plug-ins are used.

    The last line in the response should be:

    <tt>Successfully tagged justb4/jmeter:5.1</tt>

 1. Run the test script: